How to Design an Accessible Kitchen and Bathroom

 1. Effective Lighting For Kitchens and Bathrooms

 As we age, our vision tends to decline.
 That’s why proper lighting is at the top of our “must-have” list for accessible and universal interior design.
 The right lighting in your home helps prevent accidents and creates a more suitable work environment.
 When you work with a certified interior designer, they will incorporate task lighting in your universal kitchen and bathroom design, strategically placing lights and fixtures to illuminate spaces for daily activities like food preparation, grooming, and reading labels.
-Illuminating workspaces effectively ensure safety and convenience for all users, regardless of their age or visual impairments.
+Illuminating workspaces effectively ensures safety and convenience for all users, regardless of their age or visual impairments.

 2. Stylish Bathroom Grab Bars for Safety

 One of the key elements of an accessible bathroom is the inclusion of grab bars.
 Though the term "grab bars" may evoke images of sterile, hospital-like fixtures, with the help of an experienced interior designer, this doesn't have to be the case for your home.
-With a wide range of stylish and decorative grab bars to choose from, you can seamlessly integrate bars and rails that enhance the overall appeal of your bathroom without compromising safety.
+With a wide range of stylish and decorative grab bars, you can seamlessly integrate bars and rails that enhance the overall appeal of your bathroom without compromising safety.
 These simple yet effective devices provide stability and support, preventing accidents and falls.
-A certified designer knows how to incorporate grab bars seamlessly into the design, ensuring they blend with the overall aesthetics of the space while remaining highly functional.

 3. User-Friendly, Accessible Home Appliances

 A lesser-known but highly practical feature of a universal kitchen design is the use of accessible home appliances.
 A lot of appliances these days are already designed with universal concepts in mind, making them super user-friendly for anyone!
 But if your goal is to create a kitchen that's accessible to people of all sizes and abilities, there are some special features and elements you should definitely consider when picking out your appliances.
-If you're aiming to create an accessible kitchen that's both stylish and functional, our designers say these appliances should definitely be at the top of your list!

 Refrigerators play a key role in accessibility and kitchen design for aging in place.
 Features like side-by-side or French door configurations allow easier access to fresh and frozen items without bending down.